interfacesp/interfacesp/README.md

-Code Repository for used for teaching purposes @ Interface3.
+Code Repository  used for teaching purposes @ Interface3.